Federal employee health-care premiums to rise an average of 3.8 percent for 2022

 In the largest plan, Blue Cross and Blue Shield Basic, the enrollee cost is increasing by $1.58 biweekly to $80.18 for self-only coverage; by $6.96 to $196.13 for self plus-one; and by $11.02 to $212.29 for family coverage.
 Retirees pay premiums at the same rates, but monthly rather than biweekly.

-Coverage terms in the program are largely stable year to year, although for 2022 OPM emphasized expanding telehealth services and coverage for fertility treatments, and tighter controls over prescriptions for opioids and other drugs.
+Coverage terms in the program are largely stable year to year, although for 2022 the OPM emphasized expanding telehealth services and coverage for fertility treatments, and tighter controls over prescriptions for opioids and other drugs.

 Last fall when announcing premiums for 2021, the OPM similarly said that the pandemic had moderated costs as some enrollees deferred care.
 The agency’s inspector general echoed that observation in a report early this year showing what it called a “concerning” decrease in 2020 in preventive care such as wellness exams, mammograms, colonoscopies and pediatric vaccinations.